ibm-messaging/mq-mqi-nodejs/README.md

 they do not give access to the full services available from MQ such as transactions.

 ## Unimplemented capabilities
-All the application-level MQI verbs are now implemented.
+All the application-level MQI verbs are implemented.

 There are no structure definitions for most MQ elements in message contents such as the MQCIH structure.
 When putting messages, JavaScript Buffers and strings can be used; when getting messages, data is always returned in a Buffer.
-T

 However there is now a definition and sample program to manipulate the Dead Letter Header (MQDLH).
 This should be considered experimental for now - there